blaineventurine/home-automation-docker/README.md

 ## MariaDB

 MariaDB is a drop-in replacement for MySQL.
 I use it for NextCloud, rather than the default SQLite.
+We'll need to finish setting this up once we have PHPMyAdmin installed.

     mariadb:
       image: mariadb:latest